yokodev/chocolatin/README.md

 You don't need to add linter.

-We use Xo for JavaScript/Babel/Jsx/JsxFp loaders and TsLint for TypeScript/TypeScriptNg2 loaders.
+We use Xo for JavaScript and TsLint for TypeScript.

 ### How i can override linter rules ?

-- For TypeScript, just make tslint.json file.
-- For JavaScript, Babel or Jsx/JsxFp, you can't.

 We will do later fix on loaders to make them more configurable.